Chloeh24/prime-challenge/README.md

 - run tests with `npm run test`

 ## What I'm pleased with
-- Keeping the code simple
+- Keeping the code simple and only building the functionality
 - Breaking down each of the required functions into succinct maintainable code
 - Ensuring there were unit tests for each major function

 ## What I would do if I had more time
-- Update the styling and design of the table so it's easier to read
+- Update the styling of the table so it's easier to read
 - Add more tests
-- Make application more dynamic and interesting, maybe with React
+- Make the design of the application more dynamic and appealing, possibly with React